-Unfortunately, the government has frequently demonstrated its reticence when it comes to rehabilitating land that has lost ecological value under the government's watch.
+Unfortunately, the government has frequently demonstrated its reticence to rehabilitate land that has lost ecological value under the government's watch.
 We saw this with the Ainslie volcanics grassland; we have seen it in numerous environmental offsets.
 I have to wonder if we might actually have seen a different outcome in Ms Morris's community survey if that ecological evidence had been available to the community when indicating their preferred site for the tower.